pm2-hive/pm2-hive.github.io/docs/features/use-pm2-with-cloud-providers.md

 ## Heroku / Google App Engine / Azure

-First add PM2 as a dependency in you package.json, then just create a main.js file with this content (please modify according to your needs):
+First add PM2 as a dependency in your package.json, then just create a main.js file with this content (please modify according to your needs):

 ### Without Keymetrics